 Belchertown Massachusetts native, Aaron Lakota has a vested interest the local arts culture of New England.
 He hopes to promote music and the arts through performance, education, and community involvement.
 He has been educating young musicians in his community for over fifteen years, and has been performing professionally for nearly as long.
 He believes that in order for a society to thrive, it must have access to music, the arts, and the more subtle beauty of life.
 All communities must have access to high-level performance, Aaron encourages artists to build a local economy in their areas of passion, so that the community will benefit from their individual talents.
 He also encourages the community to show their appreciation for the arts by helping to support those artists that remain part of their local community.

-Aaron Lakota takes pride in passing his love of music onto the next generation of musician.
-His students are represented in many top level programs throughout Massachusetts and nationally.
-He is proud to see his students representing a large percent of the oboists in district and all state festivals.
-Aaron’s students have been recognized nationally as recipients of the prestigious Jack Kent Cooke scholarship and have appeared on National Public Radios “From the top”.
-Some have gone on to study music at the Manhatten School of music, the Berklee college of music, MIT and Boston University.
+Aaron Lakota takes pride in passing his love of music onto the next generation of musicians.
+He currently teaches oboe at Dartmouth college and from his home studio in Northampton MA.
+His students are represented in many top-level programs throughout Massachusetts and nationally.
+He is proud to see his students representing a large percentage of the oboists in the district and all-state festivals.
+Aaron’s students have been recognized nationally as recipients of the prestigious Jack Kent Cooke scholarship and have appeared on National Public Radio’s “From the top”.
+Some have gone on to study music at the Manhattan School of music, the Berklee college of music, MIT, the University of Massachusetts, and Boston University.
 Acting as a professional reed maker when he is not performing or teaching.
-His businesses, A.Lakota Reeds and Mallar Reeds, supplies reeds to oboists throughout North America.
+His businesses, A.Lakota Reeds and Mallar Reeds, supply reeds to oboists throughout North America.

 Aaron Lakota is an oboe teacher at